pvvx/ZigbeeTLc/README.md

 In the future, you can update [Zigbee LYWSD03MMC firmware to the version from devbis](https://github.com/devbis/z03mmc).

+## Action of the button

+Action of the button (or contact "reset" to "gnd" for LYWSD03MMC):

+* Short press - send temperature, humidity and battery data.
+* Hold for 2 seconds - Switches temperature between Celsius and Fahrenheit.
+* Hold for 7 seconds - reset the binding and restart.

 ## Zigbee OTA

 [OTA update in ZHA](https://github.com/pvvx/ZigbeeTLc/issues/7)